-- B. Consumer complaints.
-Any person alleging that a contractor or permittee has provided unsatisfactory or inappropriate emergency medical services may file a written complaint with the Contract Officer or Contract Officer setting forth such allegations.
-The Contract Officer or Contract Officer shall notify the contractor or permittee in writing of the receipt of the complaint.
-The Contract Officer or Contract Officer shall investigate the complaint to determine whether the Contract or permittee has committed any improper act or failed to satisfactorily perform any duty specified in this chapter.
-Contractor or permittee may provide a written response to the Contract Officer or C - C. Suspension , revocation and/or termination. - 1.
-Following the procedures specified in the contract or permit, the County may suspend a contractor or revoke terminate a permit or contract for: - a.
-Violating any provision of the contract-or permit; - b.
+C. Suspension and/or termination.

+- 1. Following the procedures specified in the contract, the County may suspend a contractor or terminate a contract for: - a.
+Violating any provision of the contract: - b.
 Violating any provisions of this chapter or violating any provisions of statute, regulations or other laws relating to emergency medical services; - c.
-Changing the operational or financial capabilities of the permittee or contractor in such a manner that had that change been known at the time of the application, the application could have been denied: - d.
+Changing the operational or financial capabilities of the contractor in such a manner that had that change been known at the time of the application, the application could have been denied;

+- d.
 Failing to pay any fine issued pursuant to this section within ten business days. - 2.
-In addition to the above, -Tthe County may suspend, revoke, or terminate an emergency medical services contract as specified in the contract. - 3.
-Suspension is not a condition precedent to revocation termination. - D. Penalties.
-The County may impose fines for noncompliance infractions of this chapter as defined in the terms and/or conditions of a contract-or permit.
-If fines are not specified in the contract-or permit, infractions of a contract or permit are punishable by a fine not exceeding: \$100.00 for a first violation; \$200.00 for a second violation of the same infraction within one year; and \$500.00 for each additional violation of the same infraction within one year. - E. Appeals - Requests to challenge the decision to terminate a contract will be conducted as specified in the contract. - 2.
-Suspension and/or revocation of permits by the Emergency Medical Services Agency Administrator may be appealed to the Health and Human Services DirectorChief Administrative Officer, in accordance with the timing and procedure set forth in Section 8.74.080.D.
-In any case where the Health and Human Services DirectorChief Administrative Officer determines to uphold the decision to suspend or revoke a permit, the Director Chief Administrative Officer shall prepare a written notice of suspension or revocation which includes a statement of the proposed action, a concise explanation of the reasons and basis for the proposed action and an explanation of the permittee's right to appeal to the Board of Supervisors.
-Within five business days of the mailing of the Director's Chief Administrative Officer's notice, the permittee may file an application for appeal to be held in accordance with the procedures set forth in Chapter 2.09. - 3.
-Exception to hearing procedure.
-When, in the opinion of the Health and Human Services DirectorChief Administrative Officer, there is a clear and imminent threat to the safety and protection of the public, the Health and Human Services DirectorChief Administrative Officer
+In addition to the above, the County may suspend or terminate an emergency medical services contract as specified in the contract. - 3.
+Suspension is not a condition precedent to termination. - D. Penalties.
+The County may impose fines for noncompliance infractions of this chapter as defined in the terms and/or conditions of a contract.
+If fines are not specified in the contract, infractions of a contract are punishable by a fine not exceeding: \$100.00 for a first violation; \$200.00 for a second violation of the same infraction within one year; and \$500.00 for each additional violation of the same infraction within one year. - E. Appeals. - 1.
+Requests to challenge the decision to terminate a contract will be conducted as specified in the contract. - 2.

-- may suspend a permit without following the procedure set forth in Section 8.74.080.D.
-A written notice of decision and the basis relied upon for such action shall be provided to the permittee.
-The permittee may file an application for appeal to the Board of Supervisors in accordance with the procedures set forth in Chapter 2.09. - 24.
 Notification.
-When a permit\contract is suspended or revoked or a contract terminated, the Contract Officer shall notify all public safety agencies, hospitals and other interested parties in the County of this fact, specifying the name of the permittee or contractor, and the action taken.
+When a contract is terminated, the Contract Officer shall notify all public safety agencies, hospitals and other interested parties in the County of this fact, specifying the name of the contractor and the action taken.

+PASSED AND ADOPTED by the Board of Supervisors of the held on the, 20 e County of El Dorado at a regular meeting of said Board 20, by the following vote of said Board: ATTEST KIM DAWSON Ayes: Frentzen, Hidahl, Parlin, Veerkamp, Novasel Clerk of the Board of Supervisors By hya Schaufenley Deputy Clerk Noes: None

+Absent: None

+Vice Chair, Board of Supervisors

+John

+Hidah1

+Ordinance No. 5132 Page 20

+APPROVED AS TO FORM

+COUNTY COUNSEL

+Title: COUNTY COUNTEL